helio-fm/helio-sequencer/Docs/readme.md

 ## Installation

 Helio is released as a single portable executable file, where possible, but installers are also available for some systems.
-In both flavours it has small disk footprint (less than 10 Mb) and should run on most available hardware and platform versions.
+In both flavors it has a small disk footprint (less than 10 Mb) and should run on most available hardware and platform versions.

 ### Portable vs installer

 Installers are provided for Windows and Debian-based Linux distributions.
 The installer version is only needed, if you want to have the desktop shortcut and the uninstall tool.

-With portable version, just download the compressed archive and unzip it to a folder of your choice.
+With the portable version, just download the compressed archive and unzip it to a folder of your choice.

 ### 32 or 64 bits